johnnysako/planner/README.md

 }
 ```
 - `"Description"`: Just a label
-- `"need"`: Not used yet, this is for future use in simulating plan success with wants vs needs
 - `"Cost"`: How much is the expense annually?
 - `"Year Starts"`: Year the expense starts
 - `"Year Ends"`: Year the expense ends [optional] - if not included expense will run to end of plan